shohei-shibata/zero-docs/src/content/docs/operations/controls.md

 ### Hopper Gate Open/Close

 Starts or shuts off the flow of the hopper material.
+To control the material spread rate when the gate is opened, use the [adjust dial](#hopper-rate-adjust-dial) located on the front of the hopper.

-### Hopper Gate Opening Adjustment
+### Hopper Diffuser

-Use this to adjust the spread rate of the hopper material.
+Use this to adjust the spread of the hopper material.

 ### Hopper Deflector Adjustment